ornicar/rm-issue/README.md

 32
 ```

 Now, here where it gets fun.
-You'll see it the first time you run the experiment.
+It might happen at the 30s mark.
+Or it might be later - probably on a multiple of 30.

-Then the next times, you won't.
-Why?
-I don't know.
+IDK yet why.